 Status: In October, 2007 the ISO submitted a filing to FERC providing limits on Start Up and Minimum Load costs.
 FERC accepted this filing in June, 2008 but requested modifications to the calculation of the calculation of the proxy cost.
 The ISO submitted a compliance filing in July of 2008 and also requested clarification on FERC’s Order.
 In February, 2009 FERC provided additional comment and on March 29, 2009 the ISO submitted changed to tariff section 39.6.1.6.1 in compliance with FERC’s Order.

-Tracking and Reallocation of CRRs as Load Migrates (I)
+Tracking and Reallocation of CRRs as Load Migrates

 Section 36.8.5 of this originally filed MRTU Tariff requires a load serving entity that loses customers through load migration to transfer a proportionate share of its allocated seasonal CRRs to the load serving entity that gained the customers.
 This originally filed MRTU tariff language did not specify the ISO’s role in such transfers beyond maintaining a system for registering CRR transfers, so the ISO’s January 29, 2007 compliance filing to implement Long Term CRRs included a proposal for the ISO to manage the transfer of CRRs to reflect such load migration.
 FERC’s July 6, 2007 decision on Long Term CRRs adopted that proposal.